Lecture & Workshop

 categories such as subject/object, mind/body and human/non-human.

-Lynch will present her research in the form of a performative
+Lynch presents her research in the form of a performative lecture

 of the content.
-She will discuss theoretical issues including notions
+She discusses theoretical issues including notions

 of subjectivity and agency while serving the kombucha drink to participants.